digitaltim/BoutiqueCommerceOld/README.md

 # BoutiqueCommerce
 An eCommerce and Point-Of-Sale platform for apparel boutiques

-Built with PostGreSQL, PHP (Slim micro framework)
+Built with PostgreSQL (connecting through PHP-PostgreSQL), PHP (using the Slim3 micro framework),...

+Uses PHPMailer,...